mukira/e-nation-os/README.md

 *   **Multi-Model Fusion**: Run Gemini for reasoning, GPT-4 for creative drafting, and Custom Models for local language processing—all simultaneously.
 *   **Data Formatting**: Automatically converts unstructured "dark data" (PDFs, images, handwritten notes) into structured, machine-readable intelligence.
 *   **Real-Time Correlation**: Connects a news report (Media Team) with a financial transaction (Treasury) and a citizen complaint (E-Citizen) to reveal hidden patterns.

 ---

-## 🛡️ Security: Clearance-Based Access

-Security is not an add-on; it is the architecture.

-*   **Granular Access Control**: The President sees everything.
-A Clerk sees only what they need.
-Access is defined by security clearance, not just login.
-*   **Sovereign Enclave**: Built on a hardened Chromium foundation, stripped of all foreign telemetry.
-No data goes to Google.
-No data goes to Microsoft.
-*   **Audit Trail**: Every AI query, every data access, and every decision is logged for absolute accountability.

----